 For CEMS Faculty:

+Please review our SOP for Class Assignments for guidelines on how to work with the FabLab and the machines we have available.
 We would love to present to your class!
 To arrange a class presentation covering how to work with the FabLab and the resources we have available, contact us at firstname.lastname@example.org.

 For UVM Students and Faculty outside of CEMS and Studio Art: